 So many thanks again to all on the WW2 Talk Forum.

-John Arthur was obviously loved as his name was also added to the Hawarden County School Roll of Honour.
+John Arthur was obviously loved as his name was also added to the Hawarden County School Roll of Honour, please click on the link.